morgancross2/morgancross2/README.md

 - 🌱 I’m currently learning Data Science with Code Up!
 - 🔭 I’m currently working on my technical skills in order to land a job in the field starting Januaray 2023.
-- 📫 How to reach me: morgan.e.cross2@gmail.com, [LinkedIn](https://www.linkedin.com/in/morganecross/)
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/morganecross/) or morgan.e.cross2@gmail.com